Hearing loss

-Hearing loss is a partial or total inability to hear.
+Hearing loss is either a partial inability to hear, or a total inability termed deafness.
 Hearing loss may be present at birth or acquired at any time afterwards.
 Hearing loss may occur in one or both ears.
 In children, hearing problems can affect the ability to acquire spoken language.
 In adults, it can create difficulties with social interaction and at work.
 Hearing loss can be temporary or permanent.
 Hearing loss related to age usually affects both ears and is due to cochlear hair cell loss.
-In some people, particularly older people, hearing loss can result in loneliness.
+In some people, particularly older people, hearing loss can result in isolation and loneliness.

-Hearing loss may be caused by a number of factors, including: genetics, ageing, exposure to noise, some infections, birth complications, trauma to the ear, and certain medications or toxins.
+Hearing loss may be caused by a number of factors, including: genetics, ageing, exposure to noise, some infections, birth complications, trauma to the ear or brain, and certain medications or toxins.
 A common condition that results in hearing loss is chronic ear infections.
 Certain infections during pregnancy, such as cytomegalovirus, syphilis and rubella, may also cause hearing loss in the child.
 Hearing loss is diagnosed when hearing testing finds that a person is unable to hear 25 decibels in at least one ear.
 Testing for poor hearing is recommended for all newborns.
-Hearing loss can be categorized as mild (25 to 40 dB), moderate (41 to 55 dB), moderate-severe (56 to 70 dB), severe (71 to 90 dB), or profound (greater than 90 dB).
+Hearing loss can be categorized as minimal/slight (15 to 25 dB), mild (25 to 40 dB), moderate (41 to 55 dB), moderate-severe (56 to 70 dB), severe (71 to 90 dB), or profound (greater than 90 dB).
 There are three main types of hearing loss: conductive hearing loss, sensorineural hearing loss, and mixed hearing loss.

 About half of hearing loss globally is preventable through public health measures.
 Such practices include immunization, proper care around pregnancy, avoiding loud noise, and avoiding certain medications.
 The World Health Organization recommends that young people limit exposure to loud sounds and the use of personal audio players to an hour a day to limit noise exposure.
 Early identification and support are particularly important in children.
 For many, hearing aids, sign language, cochlear implants and subtitles are useful.
 Lip reading is another useful skill some develop.
 Access to hearing aids, however, is limited in many areas of the world.